 ANZAC Day always falls on April 25th.
 In 2021, that day is a Sunday.
-As always, most shops need to be closed until 1pm on ANZAC Day.
-Additionally, employees are entitled to a public holiday, either on Sunday 25th April or Monday 26th April, depending on which day they normally work.
+As always, most shops can open only from 1pm on ANZAC Day.
+Additionally, employees are entitled to a public holiday.
+This is either on Sunday 25th April or Monday 26th April, depending on which day they normally work.
 See two key scenarios for ANZAC Day weekend trading and paying your staff here.

 - Employees who normally work on a Sunday:

 should receive their public holiday entitlement on the Sunday.

 For example: Your employee normally works 9am – 5pm Sunday, and works 1pm – 5pm on ANZAC Day (due to trading restrictions).
 In this case, they are paid time and a half for the 4 hours worked.
 Plus, they receive an alternative day off.

 If the employee has the whole day off, they are paid their normal hours (9 – 5pm) as an unworked public holiday.

 If Monday is also an ordinary working day, they do not receive any further Public Holiday entitlement for hours worked on the Monday.

 - Employees who do not normally work Sunday but do work the Monday:

 should receive their ‘Mondayisation’ public holiday entitlement for the Monday.

 Employees are not entitled to two public holiday payments.